zhiguangxu/zhiguangxu.github.io/_posts/2017-07-29-how-to-start-with-jekyll.md

 ### Background

-This tutorial assumes essential tools such as git, gem, and bundle, etc. have all been installed and configured on your computer.
+This tutorial assumes essential tools such as git, ruby, gem, and bundle, etc. have all been installed and configured on your computer.

 Some quick facts about Jekyll:
 > reads the configuration file `_config.yml`